Questions for Protix Schedule a call

 8. Lifecycle greenhouse-gas emissions by electricity source (natural gas vs wind) — Our World in Data, "The safest and cleanest sources of energy" (ourworldindata.org/safest-sources-of-energy).

-9. Protix, "first insect ingredient company to achieve proven, stable, and scalable production" (protix.com/about-us) and "controlled scaling" / "poised for significant growth" (protix.com; EIB support announcement), retrieved June 2026.
+9. Protix, "first insect ingredient company to achieve proven, stable, and scalable production" (protix.com/about-us); "controlled scaling" and "poised for significant growth" (the latter attributed to Protix CFO Lynn De Proft) on Protix's own EIB-support announcement, protix.com/discovery-centre/eib-supports-protix (mirrored by the EIB).
+Retrieved June 2026.

 10. Poland plant: Protix Poland sp. z o.o. entered liquidation 3 June 2026 (Polish company register).
 EIB committed up to €37M (InvestEU, January 2024).